minmarg/gtalign-web-backend/README.md

 ## Funding

-The work was supported by the Research Council of Lithuania (LMTLT; grant S-MIP-23-104).
+The work was supported by the Research Council of Lithuania (LMTLT; grant S-MIP-23-104) and an NVIDIA Academic Grant.